jupyter-naas/lab/README.md

 # Lab
 🪐 Jupyter lab image for naas

-It feature our custom authenticator
+It feature our custom authenticator: Naas Authenticator